amitkaps/empower/_posts/2013-08-10-responsibility.md

 3. Responsibility = Empowerment

-They say you can’t put a man guard outside and keep the gun with you.
+They say you can’t put a man on guard outside and keep the gun with you.
 When we give responsibility, we give the child the power to fulfill the responsibility – we give the gun in the guard’s hand.
 This transaction of power is liberating to the child.
 It releases resources in the child and child responds with these resources, often, hitherto hidden from us.
 When I have the power I understand it, I learn how to use it and I grow with it.
 For example, if you give me the power to decide what to eat, I understand the importance of eating the right food, I learn when to eat what and how much and I grow my sense of balancing my eating habits.

 Here are some guidelines on using responsibility as an omnipotent developmental tool.
 Omnipotent because instead of asking me where it will work, ask me where it will not work and I may need to think hard.

 Spot the areas where you are having the maximum issues.
 Think how you can give the responsibility in that scenario.
 One child was quite boastful, always bragging about himself.
 We gave him the responsibility of group manager.
 His first task was to find strengths of each group member and then decide how he can use these for group’s functioning.
 The moment his focus changed, his humbleness surfaced!

 Present the responsibility as something important.
-Even is this means you need to glamorize it a little bit (remember Tom Sawyer).
+Even if this means you need to glamorize it a little bit (remember Tom Sawyer).
 One simple way is to project the task as something normally only you (an adult) can accomplish.
 For example asking the child to check his own work, grade it, and then sign on it.

 Give the power completely.
 No point child being on the horse while you hold the reins.
 Too many parents stumble for this reason.
 One father said to his child, "You are responsible for your little brother".
 Then every few seconds one could hear the father, “Hold him like this”, “Don’t force him like that”, “Leave the string” and so on.
 Chuck back-seat driving, relax and start enjoying the lovely view of child trying to figure out the best way to deliver on the responsibility.